parkhub/aws-api-gateway/README.md

         params: # sets querystrings and headers, path parameters are pulled from the path key
           querystrings:
             active: true # true or false denotes required or not
+            name:
+              value: false
+              description: "name of event" # also supports setting descriptions on querystrings for documentation
             type: starwars # allows hardcoded string parameters
           headers:
             Authentication: true # same logic as querystrings applies to headers